-‘Politically driven’, ‘made for Bihar’: Opposition on Budget 2025
+‘Band-aid for bullet wounds’, ‘made for Bihar’: Opposition on Budget 2025

 In her Budget, Sitharaman proposed constructing new airports in Bihar and expanding the capacity of the one in Patna.
 She also said that the Centre will provide financial support for the Western Kosi Canal, an irrigation project in the Kosi river basin, among several other proposals.

+Congress leader Rahul Gandhi called the Budget a “band-aid for bullet wounds”.

+Solving the economic crisis in the country amid global uncertainty demanded a paradigm shift, the leader of Opposition in the Lok Sabha said on social media.
+“But this government is bankrupt of ideas,” Gandhi added.

-Congress MP Jairam Ramesh said that Bihar appeared to have been given a “bonanza of announcements” in the Budget.
+Congress leader Jairam Ramesh said that Bihar appeared to have been given a “bonanza of announcements” in the Budget.

-“It is natural since elections are due there later in the year,” the Rajya Sabha MP said on social media.
+“It is natural since elections are due there later in the year,” the Rajya Sabha MP said.
 “But why is the other pillar of the NDA [National Democratic Alliance], namely Andhra Pradesh, been so cruelly ignored?”

 Andhra Pradesh’s ruling Telugu Desam Party is also a BJP ally.